 Choosing the right credit card can be tricky, but Experian® CreditMatch™ can put you in control while you browse and learn in real time if you will be approved for a certain card.
 This saves time and makes sure that you do not have inquiries posted to your credit file by applying for a card, then not getting approved.
 Too many inquiries can lower your credit scores.

 Improve Your Credit Score with Experian Boost

-To improve your credit score, Experian is launching a free platform called Experian Boost.
-Through this new opt-in platform, previously uncounted payments, such as utility and cell phone bills, will be factored into your credit score.
+To improve your credit score, Experian launched a free product called Experian Boost.
+Through this new opt-in product, previously uncounted payments, such as utility and cell phone bills, will be factored into your credit score.

 Consumers can allow Experian to connect to their bank accounts to identify utility and telecom payment history.
 After a consumer verifies the data and confirms they want it added to their Experian credit file, an updated FICO® Score will be delivered in real time.

-Experian Boost will be available in early 2019, but you can visit experian.com/boost now to register for early access.
+Visit experian.com/boost now to register.
 By signing up for a free Experian membership, you will receive a free credit report and FICO® Score immediately and will be one of the first to experience Experian Boost.

 Editorial Disclaimer: Opinions expressed here are author's alone, not those of any bank, credit card issuer or other company, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 All information, including rates and fees, are accurate as of the date of publication.

 This article was originally published on November 28, 2018, and has been updated.